 YES NO N/A This section should be completed based on "all" terms and conditions in the basic contract and Attachment A. This information should be used in developing the quarterly monitoring report and any recommendations for amendments or future contracts. ✓ Is the Contractor fulfilling their role? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
 B. What are the deliverables?
 Attach list if necessary and answer questions below for each). ✓ Is the Contractor fulfilling their role? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
-C. What are the final criteria for final completion of the contract? ✓ Does it appear that the contractor will be able to fulfill this obligation? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
-D. If acceptance testing is applicable, has an acceptance plan been developed? ✓ If not, is there a timeline for completion? ✓ If not, will timelines be met? ✓ If yes, ✓ Is the Contractor fulfilling their role? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
+C. What are the final criteria for final completion of the contract? ✓ Does it appear that the contractor will be able to fulfill this obligation? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
+D. If acceptance testing is applicable, has an acceptance plan been development. ✓ If not, is there a timeline for completion? ✓ If not, will timelines be met? ✓ If yes, ✓ Is the Contractor fulfilling their role? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
 E. If software up-dates are applicable: ✓ Is the Contractor fulfilling their role? ✓ If yes, do you have supporting documentation for the file? ✓ If no, do you have supporting documentation for the file? ✓ If no, was this discussed with the Contractor? ✓ If no, what actions are being taken?
 PART III - MODIFICATION OF STANDARD TERMS AND CONDITIONS If applicable the monitoring check list for Standard Terms and Agreement should be modified to incorporate these changes.
 PART IV - PERFORMANCE BOND

-YES NO N/A This section should be completed based on "all" terms and conditions in the basic contract and Attachment A. This information should be used in developing the quarterly monitoring report and any recommendations for amendments or future contracts.
+YES NO N/A This section should be completed based on "all" terms and conditions in the basic contract an Attachment A. This information should be used in developing the quarterly monitoring report an any recommendations for amendments or future contracts.
+If applicable, is there sufficient documentation to validate that performance securities were received or still in effect?
 If applicable, is there sufficient documentation to validate that performance bond or other securities were received or still in effect?
 PART V - ADDITIONAL TERMS AND CONDITONS If yes, each specific requirement as presented in the contract should be monitored and reported on.